 Tommy, the Council’s Horse

 time, had been helpful before inthe purchase of horses, so he was called on again.
 He managed to locate a 5 year-old bay (reddish brown) gelding, 17 hands high, blaze (a wide stripe down the middle of his face), near hind leg white.
 The horse, Tommy, was examined by the vet, Mr Baird of Cranmore, Hooton (a practise established in 1873 and still going strong) and classed as sound.

-the charity would allow him to go to their home for retired horses, but the council’s Clerk pointed out that the District Auditor had to be satisfied that all reasonable steps to sell him had been taken.
+Councillor Reg Chrimes reported that the RSPCA were concerned that Tommy might be sold for slaughter, so he was hopeful the charity would allow him to go to their home for retired horses.
+The Council’s Clerk pointed out that the District Auditor would first have to be satisfied that all reasonable steps to sell him had been taken.

-Several offers were made, W. K.Nicholls of Parkgate Parade offered £20, (he had offered to take Betty the old mare a couple of years previously), Bensons offered £15 for the horse with cart, there was even an offer from a lady in Formby and a cartage contractor in Liverpool.
-Gordon Cowie of Goldstraw Farm in Ness offered £25; he had just taken over that farm and would find the horse useful.
+Several offers were made; W. K.Nicholls of Parkgate Parade offered £20, (he had offered to take Betty the old mare a couple of years previously), Bensons offered £15 for the horse with cart, there was even an offer from a lady in Formby and a cartage contractor in Liverpool.
+The highest offer was from Gordon Cowie of Goldstraw Farm in Ness who offered £25; he had just taken over that farm and would find the horse useful.
 Various equipment was included , harness, bridle and such like, plus 40lbs of bran for 7s 6d and 40lbs of brown oats for 9s 6d.